snovvcrash/PPN/README.md

 EXPN exists@exmaple.com
 ```

-Check if users could be enumerated:
+Check if users could be enumerated with `RCPT TO`:

 ```
 $ telnet mail.example.com 25